Dragomir0/KanjiScanner/README.md

 ## Notes

-Make sure your camera works in your current environment as WSL2 does not support direct webcam usage.
+Make sure your camera works in your current environment as WSL2 does not support direct camera usage.

 ## Thanks